 Also, it should go without saying, but definitely be sure that you know all of the inhaled beta-agonist and anticholinergic bronchodilators.

 - Short-acting beta agonists are rescue drugs used to relieve acute bronchospasm.

 - Long-acting beta agonists are controller or maintenance medications.

 Again, we’re not going to list them all out for you here.
 Just be sure to spend some time looking over this information in your study guide.
-If you don’t already have access to a study guide that covers all the information for the exam, you can consider getting access to our TMC Study Guide.

 2. Drug Doses